Revised Oct. 1, 2019

 5. When was the most recent case of sexual abuse in the Crosier Order?

 The most recent incident of sexual abuse with a minor reported to the Crosiers occurred more than 35 years ago.

 6. What other steps have the Crosiers taken to ensure public accountability and the safety of the people the Order serves?

 Our commitments to ensuring the safety of the people we serve and being accountable to the public do not end with the completion of Faegre & Benson's investigation.
 In addition to the investigation, we have also taken the following additional steps.

-We have created a First Contact Team comprised of men and women, clergy and lay persons, who can receive reports of sexual misconduct from victims.
+We have created a First Contact Team comprised of men and women, clergy and lay persons, who can receive reports of sexual abuse from victims.

 We continue to work with the dioceses in the areas where we are located to discuss how we can ensure further accountability.

-7. Does the Crosiers' newly updated sexual misconduct policy comply with the Bishops' Charter?
+7. Does the Crosiers' newly updated sexual abuse policy comply with the Bishops' Charter?